nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 ```

 ### 6. Request all information that has been recorded for the patient in the last three months
-**a) If done in one query this would return everything, no date filter could be applied on medications or observations:**
+**a) If done in one query this would return everything, no date filter could be applied on medications, observations, investigations, referrals or diary entries:**
 ```json
 {
   "resourceType": "Parameters",